 Day Five: Strasbourg, France

 Finally, the day many of us were most excited to see; Strasbourg, France.
 River ships dock in Kehl, Germany, just across the river from Strasbourg.
-The two countries are connected by the Bridge of Europe/Pont de l’Europe.
-It’s only a 15 minute bus ride depending upon traffic on the bridge and in Strasbourg.
+The two countries are connected by the Bridge of Europe or Pont de l’Europe.
+It’s only a 15 minute bus ride depending upon traffic crossing the bridge and into Strasbourg.

 Almost all river cruises to Strasbourg plan an entire day there.
 Guests can join a morning walking tour of Strasbourg and then either take the motor coach back to the ship for lunch or have lunch in the quaint and oldest section of Strasbourg, Petite France.